Dutch Art of the Golden Age

-Upon completion of this highly interactive course, you will have seen many highlights from the 16th and 17th century, you will be able to recognise the main painters, you have become confident in recognising, discussing and analysing a modern Dutch artwork and sharing your ideas with your peers.
+Upon completion of this highly interactive course, you will have seen many highlights from the 16th and 17th century, you will be able to recognize the main artists, you have become confident in recognizing, discussing and analyzing a modern Dutch artwork and sharing your ideas with your peers.

 Join us on this interactive journey, with daily excursions.
 Travel and entrance to museums are included in the course fee.

 This course gives students a broad overview of Dutch Art of the 16th and 17th century through the exploration of culture, daily life, academic approaches, excursions and case-studies.

 The course combines many elements, from lectures to excursions: no day is the same.